 Scots, under the Earl of Leven, occupied Berwick-on-Tweed in September 1643 and, on 19th January 1644, Leven ordered his troops to cross the Tweed and advance south into England.
 Leven advanced cautiously southwards through Northumberland but encountered little opposition.
 Sir Thomas Glenham, the Royalist Governor of Newcastle, had insufficient forces to challenge the Covenanters.

 Death of Sir William Savile

-Sir William Savile died near York, in fighting, on or around January 22nd 1644.
-He was 31 years old and was buried at Thornhill, Dewsbury in the church next to his home.
+Sir William Savile of Thornhill died near York, in fighting, on or around January 22nd 1644.
+He was 31 years old and was buried at Thornhill, Dewsbury, in the church next to his home.
 His widow, Lady Anne, reporting his death to Major Beaumont at Sheffield Castle said:

 “I cannot expresse ye sorrow I have for the losse of your noble Colonell…”